A Quarter of a Century of Neuromorphic Architectures on FPGAs -- an Overview: Background

 \subsection{Spiking Neural Networks}

-Biological neurons communicate via \textit{action potentials} - voltage pulses traveling from one neuron to another, caused by rapid changes in neurons' membrane potentials - commonly referred to as \textit{spikes} or \textit{spike events}.
-Networks built using neurons that mimic this behavior are called \textit{Spiking Neural Networks} (SNNs).
-SNNs are often called the \textit{third generation networks}\cite{maass1997networks} that add a notion of time to the artificial neural networks (ANNs).
-SNNs have been used as tools to understand the biological brain in the neuroscience community (e.g., to study cortical columns\cite{potjans_cell-type_2014}) through simulators such as Neuron\cite{hines1997neuron}, NEST\cite{gewaltig2007nest}, or Brian\cite{stimberg2019brian}.
+Computations in the biological brains are mainly performed using \textit{neurons}, which are connected to each other through \textit{synapses}.
+Biological neurons communicate via \textit{action potentials} - voltage pulses traveling from one neuron to another through the synapse, caused by rapid changes in neurons' membrane potentials - commonly referred to as \textit{spikes} or \textit{spike events}.
+Networks built using neurons that mimic this behavior are called \textit{Spiking Neural Networks} (SNNs), often called \textit{third-generation networks}\cite{maass1997networks} that add a notion of time to the Artificial Neural Networks (ANNs).
+SNNs have been used as tools to understand the biological brain in the neuroscience community\cite{potjans_cell-type_2014} through simulators such as Neuron\cite{hines1997neuron}, NEST\cite{gewaltig2007nest}, or Brian\cite{stimberg2019brian}.
 Lately, these models have also been considered for solving machine learning (ML) problems.
 Moreover, SNNs are believed to reduce the energy consumption needed to solve those problems and/or solve them faster, primarily by leveraging the sparseness of spike communication.
 Spiking neurons can be arranged in various topologies that fit different scenarios, from classification tasks to neuroscientific experiments.
-Those include, but are not limited to: Feed-Forward (FF) - especially the fully-connected subtype (FF-FC) which is the spiking equivalent of the multilevel perceptron (MLP), Spiking Convolutional Neural Networks (SCNNs) - which despite the feed-forward operation deserve a separate category, because of its popularity and utilization of convolutional kernels and not direct connections between neurons, Liquid State Machines (LSM)\cite{maass2011liquid} - including a randomly-connected reservoir of neurons and a fully connected output layer, randomly-connected (RAND) - being a reservoir of recurrently- and randomly-connected neurons, all-to-all-connected (A2A) and biological structures represented as SNNs\footnote{Presented abbreviations are \textbf{not necessarily} used unanimously.
-Still, they commonly appear in the literature.} - e.g., Central Pattern Generators (CPGs)\cite{wilson1961central,jankowska1972electrophysiological}, which are neuronal circuits that when activated can produce rhythmic motor patterns such as walking or breathing.
-As for the communication, the most popular way of exchanging spike events is the Address Event Representation (AER)\cite{mahowald1994analog} protocol, representing the event as the destination address of a neuron or a processing element (PE) responsible for computing its dynamics, and the timestep when it occurred.
+Those include, but are not limited to: Feed-Forward (FF) and its fully-connected subtype (FF-FC) -- equivalent of the multilevel perceptron (MLP), Spiking Convolutional Neural Networks (SCNNs) - spiking equivalents of Convolutional Neural Networks (CNNs), Liquid State Machines (LSM)\cite{maass2011liquid} - randomly-connected reservoirs of neurons connected to an output layer, randomly-connected (RAND) - reservoirs of recurrently-connected neurons, all-to-all-connected (A2A) and biological SNNs (BIO)\footnote{Presented abbreviations are \textbf{not necessarily} used unanimously.
+Still, they commonly appear in the literature.} - e.g., Central Pattern Generators (CPGs)\cite{wilson1961central,jankowska1972electrophysiological}, able to produce rhythmic motor patterns.
+Recently, examples of spike-based implementations of transformer networks\cite{gao_advancing_2025} were presented.
+As for communication, the most popular way of exchanging spike events is the Address Event Representation (AER)\cite{mahowald1994analog} protocol, representing the event as the address of a destination neuron and the timestep when it occurred.